pbloem/pixel-models/README.md

 we are allowed to see the red value.
 This seems like a minor improvement, but it's crucial for good performance.
 Without it, there is little to no coordination between the colors and the picture looks like random noise.

+* The output of a standard log-softmax layer is the natural logarithm of the probability.
+This gives you the (negative) codelength in _nats_.
+For _bits_ (the standard evaluation metric in these papers) you need to mulitply by log_2(e).

 # Acknowledgements

 Development of this library was funded through NWO KIEM grant <>.
 Experiments were run on the [DAS5 cluster](https://www.cs.vu.nl/das5/gpu.shtml).